alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 4. Example

-    Following `CREATE TABLE` statement is from Redshift:
+    The following `CREATE TABLE` statement is from Redshift:
     ```sql
     CREATE TABLE schema1.table1
     (